microbus-io/fabric/README.md

 `Microbus` includes tooling, guides, patterns and best practices that facilitate rapid application development (RAD), thorough testing and pinpoint troubleshooting.
 A higher engineering velocity is directly correlated to more value delivered to the customer faster.

+* Speed up development with code generation
 * Run, test and debug an entire application comprising a multitude of microservices in your IDE
-* Speed up development with code generation of boilerplate code
 * Observe your system with pinpoint accuracy to troubleshoot and optimize your code

 [Learn more](./docs/dogma/eee.md) about elevating the engineering experience